MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.SQLDatabase/v1.6.1/New-AzureSqlDatabase.md

 ## DESCRIPTION
 The **New-AzureSqlDatabase** cmdlet creates an ssSDS.
 You can specify the server by using an ssSDS server connection context that you create using the **New-AzureSqlDatabaseServerContext** cmdlet.
-Or, if you specify the server name, the cmdlet uses the current azure_2 subscription information to authenticate the request to access the server.
+Or, if you specify the server name, the cmdlet uses the current Azure subscription information to authenticate the request to access the server.

-When you create a new database by specifying an ssSDS server, the **New-AzureSqlDatabase** cmdlet creates a temporary connection context using the specified server name and the current azure_2 subscription information to perform the operation.
+When you create a new database by specifying an ssSDS server, the **New-AzureSqlDatabase** cmdlet creates a temporary connection context using the specified server name and the current Azure subscription information to perform the operation.

 ## EXAMPLES